smit-vekariya/cheat-sheet/backend-config.md

 Isolation: Each container is isolated, meaning dependencies and configurations in one container do not affect others.\
 Scalability: Docker makes it easy to scale your application by adding more containers.\
 Simplified Deployment: With Docker, you can deploy your application as a container on any system that supports Docker.

+> 7. What is AsyncIO.

+AsyncIO is a Python library that allows you to write asynchronous code.
+Asynchronous code is code that can run concurrently, meaning that multiple tasks can be executed at the same time.
+This can be useful for tasks that take a long time to complete, such as database queries or network requests.

+> 8. What is asgi.py and wsgi.py in djnago and what is diffrent between them?

+WSGI (web server gateway interface):

+1. `Purpose` : define commmunication standard between web server and python web framework like django.
+2. `Functionality` : Handles the request synchronosuly, meaning it processed one request at a time and wait for it to finish before moving on to the next.
+3. `Concurrency`: Achives concurrency (handlng multiple request simultaneously) using multiple processes or threds.
+However, this can lead to inefficeencies and limitations, especially for long-running tasks or real time application.
+4. `Supported protocols` : Primarlity HTTP,  not ideal for Websocket or other non-Http protocol.
+5. `Django usage` : the traditional way to configure a django application fro deployment eith Wsgi server like Gunicorn or u Wsgi, you'll typically find wsgi.py file in your django project like define the WSGI application obejct.

+ASGI (Asynchronous server gateway interface):

+1. `Purpose` :  A newer standard that builds upon WSGI, enabling asynchronous programming in Python web applications.
+2. `Functionality` : Handles requests asynchronously, meaning it can initiate multiple requests concurrently without blocking the main thread.
+This allows for more efficient handling of long-running tasks or real-time communication.
+3. `Concurrency` : Efficiently handles concurrency, making it well-suited for applications with many clients or long-lived connections.
+4. `Supported Protocols` : Supports both HTTP and WebSockets, providing a flexible foundation for various communication needs.
+5. `Django Usage` : Since Django 3.0, Django projects can leverage ASGI for improved performance and real-time features.
+You might encounter an asgi.py file that defines the ASGI application object.
+However, Django can usually still function with a wsgi.py file for backwards compatibility with WSGI servers.